Correlation functions of non-Markovian systems out of equilibrium: Analytical expressions beyond single-exponential memory: Markovian and non-Markovian models

 An illustration of the ``network" involving the three variables $v$, $y_1$ and $y_2$ [see Eqs.~(\ref{eq:markovallNoMatrix}) with $\kappa=0$] is given in Fig.~\ref{fig:scheme}.

-As we will demonstrate, the coupling topology of the network, i.e., the set of coupling parameters, crucially determines the resulting non-Markovian dynamics.
+As we will demonstrate, the coupling topology of the network, i.e., the set of coupling parameters, crucially determines the resulting non-Markovian dynamics and thus, the (measurable) correlation functions.
 The most general case is the ``all-to-all" coupling topology (see Fig.~\ref{fig:scheme}), where all parameters $k_i$, $b_i$, and $d_i$, are non-zero.
 In addition, it is appropriate to introduce some special topologies (see insets in Fig.~\ref{fig:kernel}): \begin{itemize} \item ``Ring" topology, defined by $k_1=d_1=b_2=0$.
 This corresponds to a unidirectional coupling of the form $v\rightarrow y_1\rightarrow y_2\rightarrow v$ which is, by construction, non-reciprocal in all variables.
 This topology naturally occurs when applying Markovian embedding to time-delayed feedback control \cite{loos2019fokker}. \item ``Chain" topology, where $k_2=b_2=0$, that is, $v$ couples only to $y_1$.
 The latter then provides the connection towards the second auxiliary variable ($y_2$).
 For this topology, one can still consider reciprocal and non-reciprocal cases depending on the remaining coupling constants. \item ``Center" topology, defined by $d_1=d_2=0$.
-Thus, there is no coupling {\em between} the auxiliary variables, while both of them couple to $v$ (and vice versa) either reciprocally or non-reciprocally. \end{itemize}
+Thus, there is no coupling {\em between} the auxiliary variables, while both of them couple to $v$ (and vice versa) either reciprocally or non-reciprocally. \end{itemize} By considering these special topologies, we effectively reduce the number of parameters of the system.
+We will later demonstrate the resulting consequences for the dynamical (auto-)correlation functions, see Sec.~\ref{sec:correlations}.
+We consider this topology-based analysis as a useful strategy in order to find a model system with least complexity (and parameters) for given experimental data.

 Finally, Eqs.~(\ref{eq:markovallNoMatrix}) can be easily rewritten to describe an overdamped system.
 To this end, we replace in Eqs.~(\ref{eq:markovall_v}) and (\ref{eq:markovall_yi}) the variable $v$ (velocity) by $x$ (position) and remove, at the same time, Eq.~(\ref{eq:markovall_x}).
 (Note that this is different from the usual overdamped {\em limit} of Eqs.~(\ref{eq:markovallNoMatrix}) because we wish the auxiliary variables in our overdamped model to be coupled to $x$ and not to $\dot x$).
 Further, setting $\gamma_0+\kappa=a_0$ yields our Markovian model for overdamped motion,